RESA3201 – Bachelor Thesis: Religion and Politics in Global Perspective

 Lectures are given together with course RESA3101:

 The classes are seminars and active participation is expected.
-The seminar consists of a total of twenty-six hours.
 During the seminars, there will be given short lectures to introduce new themes/subthemes and short student presentations of relevant texts.
 Priority is given to discussion, application and reflection exercises in relation to primary themes.

 The language of this course is English.

-• A bachelor proposal (approx. 400 words) outlining the topic, research question and working plan for the bachelor thesis.
+- A first version of the bachelor proposal (approx. 400 words) outlining the topic, research question and working plan for the bachelor thesis

 All the aforementioned items of the examination must be provided in English language.